aurelia/aurelia.github.io-old/docs/api/pal/index.md

 * `createTemplateElement(): HTMLTemplateElement` - Creates a new HTMLTemplateElement.

-* `createTemplateFromMarkup(markup: string): Element` - Creates an HTMLTemplateElement using the markup provided.
+* `createTemplateFromMarkup(markup: string): HTMLTemplateElement` - Creates an HTMLTemplateElement using the markup provided.
   * `markup: string` - A string containing the markup to turn into a template.
 Note: This string must contain the template element as well.